 A report on the performance and financial position/salient features of the subsidiaryas per the Companies Act 2013 is provided as Annexure II.

 In accordance with Section 136(1) of the Companies Act 2013 the financial statementsincluding consolidated financial statements and all other documents required to beattached thereto and audited annual accounts of MCXCCL the wholly owned subsidiarycompany are available on our website under the weblink https://www.mcxindia.com/investor-relations.
 Shareholders interested in obtaining a copy of the audited annual accounts ofthe subsidiary company may write to the Company Secretary at the Company's registeredoffice.
 Copies of the annual accounts of your Company and of its subsidiary company wouldbe kept at the registered office of your Company for inspection by any shareholder.

 CONSOLIDATED FINANCIAL STATEMENT

-Your Company has in accordance with Section 129(3) of the Companies Act 2013prepared consolidated financial statements consolidating its financials together with itswholly owned subsidiary company Multi Commodity Exchange Clearing Corporation Limited(MCXCCL).
-The audited consolidated financial statements have beenprepared on the basis ofthe related Consolidated Financial Statements which is in accordance with the requirementsof the Ind AS prescribed under Section 133 of the CompaniesAct 2013 read with relevant rules issued thereunder as applicable and other accountingprinciples generally accepted in India and forms part of this Annual Report.
+Your Company has in accordance with Section 129(3) of the Companies Act 2013prepared consolidated financial statements consolidating its financials with its whollyowned subsidiary company MCXCCL.
+The audited consolidated financial statements have beenprepared on the basis of the related Consolidated Financial Statements which is inaccordance with the requirements of Ind AS prescribed under Section 133 of the CompaniesAct 2013 read with relevant rules issued thereunder as applicable and other accountingprinciples generally accepted in India and forms part of this Annual Report.